ray-kast/Omelette/README.md

 before running it for the first time, you must generate one.
 See [here](tools/gen-words/README.md) for more details.

-Fair warning — at the time of writing this readme, ***the wordlist IS NOT censored***.
-I have plans to allow blacklisting words, but I have not gotten there yet, so if you want to run the game as it currently is, play at your own risk.

 ## Controls

 Aside from basic text-editing controls for the word box, the following is a list